rakeshakkineni/Term2_P1_CarND-Extended-Kalman-Filter-Project/README.md

 In this project simulated RADAR and LIDAR data is used to estimate Vehicle position and Velocity using Extended Kalman Filter.
 Source code provided by "UDACITY CarND Extended Kalman Filter" was used as base for this project.

 ### Modifications
 FusionEKF.cpp , kalman_filter.cpp , tools.cpp are modified to implement fusion logic.
 Predict , Update , UpdateEKF functions were modified to proces RADAR/ LIDAR data.
 CalculateRMSE function was also modified to calculate RMS value.
+Modified code can be found here ["./src.zip"]

 ### Code Flow
 Following is brief description of the flow of the code.